warwickHackAJHL/wahack270221/README.md

 It enables us to read text from images with varying accuracy depending on the type of text (typed fonts/canvas/handwriting etc.) it is.

-For the canvas we used [react-canvas-draw](https://github.com/embiem/react-canvas-draw)
+For the canvas we used [react-canvas-draw](https://github.com/embiem/react-canvas-draw).

+### Testing
+To use the same test image we used in our demo video (see "Video" section above), upload the *"test.png"* file to the webpage and compare the results to our video!

 ## Authors